 The Market Review offers an additional degree of protection for consumers in the electronic communications sector by promoting a regulatory environment where positive consumer developments are sustainable and enforceable.

 The RA can help advocate for your consumer rights with providers in the Electronic Communications and Electricity sectors.
 You should first address all complaints, disputes, technical issues and any other concerns with your provider.
-If the matter cannot be resolved directly with your provider, you can Submit A Dispute or Contact Us through the RA’s website, or call 474-6020.
+If the matter cannot be resolved directly with your provider, you can make a complaint or contact us through the RA’s website, or call 474